Frequently Asked Questions

 However, if your accident was caused by somebody else, you can also claim for other losses.
 A “tort” is a civil wrong done by one person to another.
 A “tort claim” is based on the idea that if someone was careless, reckless, or even just made a mistake, and as a result caused another person to suffer injury and damages, that person must compensate the injured person.

 How long does the process take?

 It very much depends on your injuries and the facts of the accident.
 If the events are very straightforward, fault is clear, and your recovery is quick and complete, we may be able to settle fairly quickly, during negotiations with the other side.
 If there are questions about the accident, if you suffer from more long-term or serious injury, or there are questions about the long-term effects on your life or future, it could take years.

 Cases based on certain injuries, such as brain injury, may take a long time to finish simply because it can take the brain years to finish recovering.
 You should not settle before the full extent of your recovery is clear.

-We work on a contingency fee basis with clients who have been involved in a motor vehicle accident or personal injury.
+We work on a contingency fee basis with clients who have been involved in a personal injury accident.
 Which means you don't pay for the work until your claim is settled.
 Payment of our fee will come out of the final settlement or judgment.
 This payment will cover our work as well as all of the expenses of hiring expert witnesses, getting hospital records, hiring accountants to calculate your financial losses — whatever was necessary to make your case.